markshust/docker-magento/README.md

 vm.max_map_count=262144
 ```

-To enable Xdebug on linux, you'll also need to open port 9001 on the firewall with:
+To enable Xdebug on Linux, you'll also need to open port 9001 on the firewall by running:

 ```
 sudo iptables -A INPUT -p tcp --dport 9001 -j ACCEPT